By Traeger Kitchen

 2 Tablespoon canola oil or other neutral flavored oil with a high smoke point

 16 Ounce (about 4 cups) frozen diced hash brown potatoes

 Add the onion and pepper and cook until the potatoes are light brown and the vegetables begin to soften, another 8 to 10 minutes.
-Gather the hash browns to one zone to continue cooking until golden brown and the vegetable are tender.
+Gather the hash browns to one zone to continue cooking until golden brown and the vegetables are tender.
 Meanwhile, add the bacon to the hot cooktop and cook, leaving any bacon fat behind on the cooktop, until crisp on one side, 4 to 5 minutes.
 Flip and cook until crisp on the other side, 1 to 2 minutes more.
 Leaving the bacon fat behind on the cooktop, transfer the bacon to the paper towel-lined plate and keep warm.

 1 Medium yellow onion, finely chopped (about 1 cup)

 1 Large red bell pepper, finely chopped (about 1 cup)